wp-plugins/quiz-master-next/readme.txt

 * Customize templates for landing page after the quiz has been taken
 * Customize emails that are sent to users and admins
 * Questions can be in predetermined order or random
-* Leaderboards for every quiz
+* Leaderboards for every quiz which can be used as shortcode or in included widget

 == Installation ==